qwertie/home/misc/Atlas-Shrugged-summary.md

 > "It's no use hoping to make a saint out of Henry, Mother," said Philip.
 "He wasn't meant to be one."

 > "Oh but, Philip, you're wrong!" said Lillian.
 "You're so wrong!
 Henry has all the makings of a saint.
 That's the trouble."
-What did they seek from him?— thought Rearden— what were they after?
-He had never asked anything of them; it was they who wished to hold him, they who pressed a claim on him— and the claim seemed to have the form of affection, but it was a form which he found harder to endure than any sort of hatred.
+What did they seek from him? — thought Rearden — what were they after?
+He had never asked anything of them; it was they who wished to hold him, they who pressed a claim on him — and the claim seemed to have the form of affection, but it was a form which he found harder to endure than any sort of hatred.
 He despised causeless affection, just as he despised unearned wealth.
 They professed to love him for some unknown reason and they ignored all the things for which he could wish to be loved.
-He wondered what response they could hope to obtain from him in such manner— if his response was what they wanted.
+He wondered what response they could hope to obtain from him in such manner — if his response was what they wanted.

 ### Part 1, Chapter 3